GrosSacASac/JavaScript-Set-Up/general/npm/readme.md

 ## `npm i pac@latest`

 forces install or update "pac" to latest version and will be saved in package.json and package-lock.
-Some package have custom tags as well like `@preview` or `@next` for example
+Check changelogs for compatibility before.
+Some package have custom tags as well like `@preview` or `@next` for example.

 ## `npm outdated`